ytakefuji/exercises/README.md

 Hints: np.polyfit(x,y,z) where x and y are input and output with the zth degree of polinomial.

+# 2. Prediction for any country

-2.Make your program for predicting any country by changing the country name.
+Make a program for prediction by entering a country name.

+$ python daily.py

-# 2.Europe prediction using curve-fitting
+# 3.Europe prediction using curve-fitting

 You should convert euro.xlsx to euro.csv where euro.xlsx was downloaded from: https://www.statista.com/statistics/1102288/coronavirus-deaths-development-europe/